MicrosoftDocs/microsoft-365-community/Community/microsoft365-maturity-model--search.md

 - Out of the box search experience, the quality of results varies wildly with users often unable to find what they are looking without knowing the terms to search for.
 - No formal process to curate search results or analyze search patterns.
-- End users are often unaware of search and have had no training.
 - The danger of search finding inappropriate content is not well understood.
 - Search often does not respect user privileges and access rights.

 #### 100 Technology

 - Search may be restricted to File System search and a few specific applications.
+- No AI based search has been deployed within the organization.
 - Default out of the box configuration is in place; often with very limited capabilities (filename, title, date).
 - No customizations have been made to Microsoft Search.
 - Search indexes a small volume of organization content.